|

 In face of the general decline of civility, the Catholic takes a counter-revolutionary attitude.
 That is to say, he aims to counter disorder with order, vulgarity with refinement, undisciplined behavior with good habits.
 So he determines to eat with civility, and not like a hippy.

 There is much talk of the cultural revolution, but very little serious analysis of the habits and ways of being that should change for it to be battled effectively.
 A real cultural counter-revolution would be to affirm good customs and refined manners in daily living in order to counter tribalism and hippyism.
-A good place to begin the battle is at the table with a restoration of good manners and eating habits.
+One place to begin the battle is at the table with a restoration of good manners and eating habits.

-Setting a simple but attractive place setting encourages polite dining alone.
+Setting a simple but attractive place setting encourages polite dining alone

 Establishing a few rules and following them can help keep the dining experience pleasant and civilized for the man or woman who eats alone.
 A few examples follow: